PrefectHQ/prefect/docs/guides/docker.md

 - Write a Dockerfile to build an image that stores our Prefect flow code.
 - Build a Docker image for our flow.
 - Deploy and run our Docker image on a Kubernetes cluster.
-- Look the Prefect-maintained Docker images and discuss options for use
+- Look at the Prefect-maintained Docker images and discuss options for use

 ## Prerequisites